microsoft/coyote/docs/_learn/resources/StyleGuide.md

 - **Use:** After the process terminates, restart your computer.

 **Use active voice** (where the subject performs the action).
-In passive voice, the receiver of the action is the subject.
+In passive voice, the receiver of the action is the subject:

 - Active example: The predict function returns an array.
 - Passive example: An array is returned by the predict function.

 **Speak to the reader.** Use second person most of the time.
-Second person often uses the pronoun _you_, as though you're speaking to the reader.
+Second person often uses the pronoun _you_, as though you're speaking to the reader:

 - Instead of: Next, we'll create a directory for this tutorial anywhere on your computer.
 - Use: Next, you'll learn how to create a directory for this tutorial on your computer.